zafer414108/whatsapp-clone-react-native/README.md

-# React Native WhatsApp Clone with Clerk
+# React Native WhatsApp Clone

 It looks like you've shared a piece of code written in TypeScript using React Native, Expo, and other related libraries.
 Let me break down the key components and features in the provided code: